Therapy can benefit you in different ways and can ultimately help you to move towards real and lasting change.

 My core training is in psychodynamic psychotherapy, which explores how our early life experiences and relationships - and the unconscious - can continue to shape how we think, feel, and relate to others in the present.
 We might look at patterns that repeat, parts of yourself that feel stuck or hidden, or feelings that are hard to name.
 Over time, making sense of these can lead to greater self awareness and the possibility of lasting change; we can become more grounded and integrated people, and better able to negotiate life's challenges.
 I also work with dreams, which can offer a powerful window into our unconscious thoughts, feelings, and internal conflicts.

-The psychodynamic approach is research validated and evidence based, and has been shown to be effective in helping with a range of issues, and works with your current issues as well as the past.
+This approach is research validated and evidence based, and has been shown to be effective in helping with a range of issues, and works with your current issues as well as the past.
+For a more detailed but accessible explanation of how psychodynamic therapy works and its effectiveness, you may find this article helpful.

 Whilst the psychodynamic approach is central to how I work, I also don't believe in a one-size-fits-all approach.
-Each person is different, and therapy should reflect this.
-Together, we can shape the work in a way that feels meaningful and manageable to you - drawing from a range of techniques and ideas as needed.
-I'm also influenced by ideas and techniques from other schools of therapy, and especially Jungian analysis, existential psychotherapy, transactional analysis, solution-focused brief therapy, and relational psychotherapy.
+Each person is different, and I believe therapy should reflect this.
+Together we can shape the work in a way that feels meaningful and manageable to you.
+I'm also influenced by ideas from other schools of therapy, and especially Cognitive Behavioural Therapy (CBT), Jungian Analysis, Existential Psychotherapy, and Transactional Analysis (TA).

 Practicalities